Step 2 - Migrate your data

 See Requirements.

-• that you have a copy of the com.castsoftware.imaging.migrationtoolexternal link extension on all machines where the migration will be run:
+Download and unzip the com.castsoftware.imaging.migrationtoolexternal link extension on the machine(s) where the migration will be run:

 • the machine where the CAST Imaging v3 imaging-viewer component is installed